TheRobotStudio/SO-ARM100/README.md

 **Tactile sensing**: You can find an AnySkin tactile sensor for the SO100 here: [WOWROBO](https://shop.wowrobo.com/products/enhanced-anyskin-premium-crafted-editionwowskin)

 **Raised leader base**: You can raise the base of leader arm for easier teleoperation near the ground plane by printing this extension: `Optional/Raised_Leader_Base_SO100/SO100 Leader Base Extension.stl`

+- **Back plate motor attachement**: You can attach the WaveShare servo bus controller to you back plate (with smaller holes) by printing it here: `Optional/Backplate_ServoBus/WaveShare_Mounting_Plate.stl`

 ### Software